Great Torrington: Transport

 Torrington is served by 43 local bus services mostly operated by Stagecoach South West.
 Some only operate one way and a number are weekly only service.

-Belle Vue Airfield is a single runway airfield about 2.5 miles north east of Great Torrington in North Devon, England.
+Belle Vue Airfield is a single runway airfield about 2.5 miles northeast of Great Torrington in North Devon, England.
 It is for private aviation only, operating restricted flying hours and is frequented by Microlight and hang-gliding clubs.
 The 580-metre (1,902-foot) runway is grass.

 Exeter Airport 35 mi away operates scheduled flights from Shannon Airport, Eire and the Channel Islands.

 The nearest ferry port is Plymouth 40 mi away, at which Brittany Ferries offer a regular service from Roscoff in Brittany.

 There is a summertime-only ferry service based at Bideford Harbour (7 miles away) to and from Lundy Island.

 Torrington has no direct train services; Umberleigh (8 miles away) is served by the Tarka Line from Exeter St David's.
 Bus connections are available to and from Barnstaple station (11 miles away).